Rodio346/mythical-javascript/README.md

 # Javascript: Language of the Web

 Javascript is primarily client side language which gets executed on webpages to make it more interactive (in short telling web browser do some dirty work).
+It was introduced in 1995 as a way to add programs to web pages in the Netscape Navigator browser.
 It is interpreted and not a compiled language but now days modern web browser use a technology knows as JIT (Just In-Time) compilation.
 Usually when you execute javascript code in browser console then behind the console it is REPL (Read-Eval-Print-Loop), this is what console runs.

 Javascript is Object Oriented Language with the prototype-based organization, having the concept of an object as its core abstraction.
-Javascript mostly implement the ECMAScript specification as described in ECMA-262 but little different too exist.
+When Javascript started expanding outside of Netscape then a standard document was written to describe the way Javascript should work which is ECMAScript standard.
 ECMA Internation is an organization that creates standards for technologies and ECMA-262 contains specification for a general purpose scripting language and each has its editions.
+In practice ECMAScript and Javascript can be used interchangeably.

 ECMA-262 has many specification editions named: